Skip to content

 Plan on grabbing the rest of the ingredients a couple of days before you intend to grill your steaks, as it’s highly recommended that you give steaks 1-2 nights to marinate.
 Overnight is good; two nights is even better.

-Note that in creating this recipe, we used both ribeye and T-bone steaks.
+• In creating this ribeye steak recipe, we recipe-tested with both ribeye and T-bone steaks.
 The recipe is fabulous with either cut, as long they steaks are good quality and fresh from your butcher/grocer.

 marinated ribeye steaks sliced on a plate